gbif/portal-feedback/README.md

 The issue is automatically labeled `Under review`.
 The `Under review` is added to avoid spam being exposed on the website and to make sure issues are addressed.

 When removing `Under review` the issue should be labelled according to the area responsible.
-The current responsibility areas are:
+The current broad responsibility areas are:

-* `portal`: issues that have to do with the presentation and bugs in behaviour.
+* `portal`: issues that have to do with presentation and bugs in the website.
-* `api`: issues related to GBIF's APIs (image cache, registry, occurrence, directory etc.)
+* `api`: issues related to GBIF's APIs (image cache, registry, occurrence, directory etc.), ingestion (crawling, interpreting, indexing) or downloads.
 * `data-content`: issues with data provided to us by publishers; typically requiring the publisher to resolve them.
 * `content`: issues with CMS data: text, images, articles, help and so on
 * `question`: helpdesk questions

-Resolution labels are:

-* `done` - ideally reference to commit
-* `duplicate` (refer to the duplicate)
-* `invalid` (cannot reproduce, incomplete info etc)
-* `wontfix`

 So the procedure is:

 * validate the issue.
-* add appropriate labels
+* add appropriate labels.
-* (for portal and API) move to relevant repository if possible and resolve as duplicate with a link to the new issue

-This also means that for portal and API isues there is little point in starting a discussion on the issue before it has been moved.
+* if the issue is a complete duplicate, close it with reference to the earlier issue.
+* (some issues are moved, this is more useful for ideas or requests for major changes.)

 ## public labels
-content issues that are labelled `public relevance` are public
+content issues that are labelled `public relevance` are public.

+## other labels
+The label `blocked` is used when awaiting a response from the issue reporter, or data publisher.

 ## Data content, content and questions
 Since these issues reside in the repo they will probably need more labels.
 Data content issues can be tagged with a country/region code.